alexi.sh

 Average iOS userNo.
 Use Lockdown Mode if you have a concrete reason to fear targeted spyware.
 The standard iOS security model is already strong.

-The decision should be driven by threat model, not paranoia.
-Lockdown Mode optimizes against nation-state-grade targeted attacks.
-If that is your realistic threat, it is the most effective single countermeasure available on iOS.
-If it is not — if your actual risks are phishing, data broker collection, app over-permission, and advertising surveillance — then browser privacy settings, content blockers, and DNS-over-HTTPS will serve you better with no performance cost.
+Let your threat model, not paranoia, drive the choice.
+Lockdown Mode is tuned against nation-state-grade targeted attacks.
+If that is your real threat, it is the single most effective countermeasure on iOS.
+If it is not β€” if your real risks are phishing, data broker collection, app over-permission, and advertising surveillance β€” then other tools serve you better with no performance cost: browser privacy settings, content blockers, and DNS-over-HTTPS.

-Photo: Tyler Lastovich — Unsplash (source)
+Photo: Tyler Lastovich β€” Unsplash (source)

 Also available in